jin0507/CPV301/README.md

 # CPV301
 Computer Vision
-Include 6 labs and some projects in class
+* Include 6 labs
+* Some projects in class